nim-lang/fusion/readme.md

   few procs are preferred over larger modules that have more procs.
 * Fusion is also a Nimble package and it is compatible with Nim version 1 as well as the latest Nim.
-* Fusion uses semver but does not go beyond major version 1 since it's also about preserving the past.
-Instead of breaking changes for a given module M.nim, a module named M2.nim will be introduced.
-  M2.nim can share code with M.nim via Nim's `include` or `import export` mechanism in order to fight code duplication.

 Fusion is for now an idea about how to grow Nim's ecosystem without the pain points of more traditional approaches.